Martin Gainsborough

 Jonathan Martin Gainsborough (born 1966) is a British Anglican bishop.
 Since February 2023, he has served as the Bishop of Kingston, an area bishop in the Diocese of Southwark.
+His maternal grandfather is Bishop John Hunter, who served in the Church in South Africa.

 Early life and education

 Gainsborough was born in 1966.
 He was educated at Dulwich College, an all-boys independent school in London.
-He studied at the School of Oriental and African Studies, University of London, graduating with a Master of Arts (MA) degree in 1991, a Master of Science (MSc) degree in 1995, and a Doctor of Philosophy (PhD) degree in 2001.
+He studied history at the University of Bristol, graduating with a Bachelor of Arts degree in 1989, and later at the School of Oriental and African Studies, University of London, graduating with a Master of Arts (MA) degree in 1991, a Master of Science (MSc) degree in 1995, and a Doctor of Philosophy (PhD) degree in 2001.

 Career

 Academic career

 Following his doctorate, he was a British Academy postdoctoral research fellow in the Department of Politics and International Studies of the University of Warwick from 2001 to 2003.
 He was then a lecturer in Southeast Asian politics at the School of Oriental and African Studies, University of London, before moving to the University of Bristol as a lecturer in development politics in 2005.
 He was promoted to reader in 2008, and was made Professor of Development Politics in 2012.
+He is an expert on the politics of modern Vietnam, having published widely in this field.
+His writings in theology straddle ecclesiology, missiology and political theology.

+As well as numerous journal articles, he is the author of Changing Political Economy of Vietnam: the Case of Ho Chi Minh City (2002), Vietnam: Rethinking the state (2010), and Politics and Mission: Rediscovering the Political Power of What Christians Do (2023).